Top 151 - 175 Phrasal Verbs

 to go over, read, or explain something quickly

-to suppress the expression of your feelings
+to suppress the expression of one's feelings

 to officially introduce or launch a new product, service, or system

-to carry on or start dealing with an activity
+to continue or start an activity

 to take something out of an enclosed space

-to quickly read written material; to examine something quickly
+to quickly read or examine something

 to help someone, especially to make it easier for them to do something